sreenithi/Robot-Mapping/README.md

 To view the existing map dowloaded from the link in the database viewer, run the command<br>
 `rtabmap-databaseViewer (map db location)/rtabmap.db`

-The 3D model of the map can be viewed using the **Edit -> View 3D Map** from the *rtabmap-databaseViewer*.
+The 3D model of the map can be viewed using the **Edit -> View 3D Map** option from the *rtabmap-databaseViewer*.
 Alternatively the 3D Point Cloud Data file (.pcd file) can be downloaded from [this link](https://drive.google.com/file/d/1NeX4sXrIAHa1OLbSslMtU3VEx-wJEf4v/view?usp=sharing).
 Once downloaded it can be viewed using the *pcl_viewer*.
+The top and side views of the map are also available as .jpg files in the *mapping/db* folder.

 ## Nodes